osisoft/OCS-Docs/Content_Portal/How_To_Guides/communities/communities.md

 ## Preliminary considerations

-To use Communities, you must have the necessary entitlements.
-If you cannot access Communities, contact your [account manager](https://customers.osisoft.com/s/contactus "Contact Us").

 When using Communities, you assign roles that grant levels of permission.
 Typically, you assign roles when [adding users](xref:managecommunityusers#add-users-to-a-community) to a community.
 For more information about available roles, see [Community roles](xref:communityroles).

 ## Share data with a partner